Zach Braff: Filmmaking

 In 2020, Braff directed the short film In The Time It Takes To Get There, starring Alicia Silverstone and Florence Pugh.
 The film was based on a poster created by Sam West, the winner of an Adobe contest in 2018.
-In 2021, Braff was nominated for a Directors Guild of America Award for directing the Apple TV+ comedy show Ted Lasso.
-He also received a nomination for the Primetime Emmy Award for Outstanding Directing for a Comedy Series for the Ted Lasso episode "Biscuits".
+In 2021, Braff was nominated for a Directors Guild of America Award and a Primetime Emmy Award for Outstanding Directing for a Comedy Series for directing an episode of the Apple TV+ comedy show Ted Lasso, which was co-created by Scrubs creator Bill Lawrence.
+Braff has also directed at least one episode from each season of the Apple TV series Shrinking, also co-created by Lawrence.

-Braff wrote, directed, and produced the drama film A Good Person starring Morgan Freeman and Florence Pugh, it was released on March 24, 2023.
+Braff wrote, directed, and produced the drama film A Good Person starring Morgan Freeman and Florence Pugh.
+It was released on March 24, 2023.